krin-san/BBUncrustifyPlugin-Xcode/README.md

 After uncrustification, the plugin:

-* performs a syntax-aware indenting if checked in the Xcode preferences (Preferences > Text Editing > Indentation > Syntax-aware indenting).

 * Trims trailing whitespaces and white-only lines if checked in the Xcode preferences (Preferences > Text Editing > Editing).